Wolfgang90/behavioralCloning/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was initially an experimental one.
+I started with one convolutional and one fully connected layer and increased the number of layers.
+However, this model was eventually not able to keep the car on the track for the full round.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+Consequently, I looked into existing best practices and created a model similar to the one of the [Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+I thought this model was an appropriate starting point as it has already proven its qualities in the real driving world and therefore could also be suitable to the simulator.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well my models was working, I split my image and steering angle data into a training and validation set already while experimenting with my own model structure.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+In order to prevent overfitting I added a dropout layers.
+For my final architecture I just kept one of them after the first convolution as this yielded the best results.
+Furthermore I made the model choosing the image position (left, center, right) randomly during batch generation, while adding a corrector for the steering angle bias of left and right images.

+Both testing with my own model structure and with the one inspired by Nvidia, the car was driving around the track quite well in the simulator.
+However at some spots the car was struggeling.
+To overcome this challenge I duplicated the data for parts of the track which seemed underrepresented in the dataset to me in order to show these track pieces more often to the model.
+Furthermore, I realized, that most of the data had very small steering angles.
+In order to get a more balanced datastructure, I duplicated images with a resulting steering input of >0.1 by applying flipping and reversing of the steering input in order to prevent overfitting on data with small steering angles.

+In the end the car was just touching the curbs at the right turn of the track.
+In order to prevent this issue which I think was caused due to overfitting on the mostly left turns of the track.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road or hitting the curbs at full speed.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 123 ff.) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][documentation_img/network_architecture.jpg]

 ####3.
 Creation of the Training Set & Training Process